 Prioritize compatibility

-Make a short matrix: TV port → soundbar input → expected audio (stereo/5.1) and note whether a converter or breakout cable is needed (e.g., SCART → RCA).
+Make a short matrix: TV port → soundbar input → expected audio (stereo/5.1) and note whether a converter or breakout cable is needed (e.g., SCART → RCA) to successfully connect a soundbar to your older TV.
 With this inventory you’ll know which connection paths are viable and which will give the best fidelity as you move to wiring and adapters.
+Use this compatibility map as your go-to reference every time you need to connect a soundbar with confidence, saving you time, money, and guesswork at every step.

 Direct wired connections: practical instructions for analog and legacy digital